jhertz/gb-rta-bruteforce-1/README.md

 gb-rta-bruteforce
 ==========

+#### jhertz modifications/notes

+in order to get this to build, you need to use gcc4.2 make sure its in your path the sconstruct file was changed in order to point to my Java8, and to my gcc4.2. you will need to adjust this.

+for dependencies, you need: java8, scons, sdl (not sdl2), gcc4.2, and ant. you can install them all with homebrew.

 #### Credits

 This code wouldn't be possible without the work of [MrWint's gb-tas-gen](https://github.com/mrwint/gb-tas-gen) which the JNI libgambatte bridge is taken from.